 Fenelon Gold is an advanced stage project with potential for near-term production as drill intersections suggest considerable potential for resource expansion within the Main Gabbro zone and growth in the newly discovered Area 51.
-A 35,000-tonne Bulk Sample program completed in the first quarter of 2019 produced approximately 20,000 ounces of gold at grade over 18 grams of per tonne while completing a significant underground exploration drilling.
-The development of the infrastructure, as part of the bulk sample, has derisked future pre-production capital costs.
+A Bulk Sample program completed in the first quarter of 2019 produced approximately 20,000 ounces of gold at grade over 18 grams of per tonne while completing a significant underground exploration drilling.
+The development of the infrastructure, as part of the bulk sample, has de-risked future pre-production capital costs.

-A late 2018 discovery southwest of the Main Gabbro, named Area 51, was made in the margins of the large Jeremy Pluton - a perfect structural setting for gold.
+A late 2018 discovery approximately 300 metres southwest of the Main Gabbro, named Area 51, was made in the margins of the large Jeremy Pluton - a perfect structural setting for gold.
 With gold mineralization now shown to have disseminated into at least three major rock units, the Fenelon Gold system could potentially host far more ounces than the original Main Gabbro veins.

-Wallbridge has a fully funded 60,000 to 70,000 metre drill program underway in 2019 to outline a preliminary footprint of the combined Fenelon Gold system, in addition to extending the Main Gabbro veins deeper.
-To date, approximately 32,000 metres have been drilled These have shown a rapidly growing footprint and the prospect of good continuity.
+Wallbridge has a fully funded 70,000 to 80,000 metre drill program underway in 2019 to outline a preliminary footprint of the combined Fenelon Gold system, in addition to extending the Main Gabbro veins deeper.
+To date, approximately 50,000 metres have been drilled.
+These have shown a rapidly growing footprint and the prospect of good continuity.

-In Sudbury, ongoing partner-funded exploration for nickel, copper, and PGMs is focused at Parkin to establish a significant resource above 600 metres depth, identify new mineralized zones on the property, and determine the viability of initial mining of a bulk sample or starter pit.
+In Sudbury, ongoing exploration for nickel, copper, and PGMs will be focused at Parkin to establish a significant resource above 600 metres depth, identify new mineralized zones on the property, and determine the viability of initial mining of a bulk sample or starter pit.
+Adding a position in Lonmin Canada through the operatorship agreement funded within a privately-held company will compliment the strategy of generating value from the Sudbury assets.